-WSP developed a wide range of supply-side models for medical and non-medical workforce over the period 2009 to early 2016, which can readily be updated for the latest data and different geographies.
+WSP developed a wide range of supply-side models for clinical workforce over the period 2009 to early 2016, which can readily be updated for the latest data and different geographies.
 This work was overseen by a Workforce Modelling Collaborative, a partnership between WSP and the LETBs.
 During 2015/16 WSP supported HEE in arriving at recommendations for its Large Speciality Programme.
 Because all 13 then LETBs collaborated in data gathering and calibration of models we were able to marry bottom-up distinctives at a LETB level with top-down requirements at an all-England level.

 The final outputs from the Large Specialty Programme include:

 The models underpinning these reports were made available to HEE in an online collaborative simulation platform (WSP's ‘CSP’), which enabled local planners to benchmark their position against other LETBs whilst maintaining a focus on the overall impact of different commissioning decisions for training numbers.